-This year I am more prepared, especially now that I’ve started our weekly meal planning.
-If you aren’t a planner, I can totally relate.
+I am more prepared this year, especially since I’ve started our weekly meal planning.
+If you aren’t a planner, I can relate.
 That’s okay, though.
 I’ve got all of us covered this season with some fabulous picnic food ideas.
 Yay!

 Easy Picnic Recipes

-First check out these 7 tips on having the perfect picnic:
+First, check out these 8 tips on having the perfect picnic:

 - What food can you bring to a picnic